Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The physical feeling of needing food.
 **Sentence:** Hunger is a persistent issue in many rural areas due to poor harvests.
 **Conversation:**
-A – What causes hunger in this region?
+A – What causes hunger in this region
 B – It’s mainly due to crop failures and low food production.

 ---